MILINDI7/Reaserch-center/Readme.md

 Usage
 To run the project, execute the following command:

-Open git bash and run the followind commands:
+Open git bash and run the following commands:

 git init cd my-project code .